jamielfh/soen357-kapat/README.md

 - Add sdk path for dart to android studios
 - Create Virtual Device.
 Virtual Device Manager --> Create device

-3. Clone the Comcrop repository from Github
+3. Clone the KaPat repository from Github

 4. For Windows Computers:
 - Turn on developer mode for window computers (Settings->Privacy & Security -> Developer Mode (turn on))